Last Updated: March 26, 2023

-Adaptive reuse of a vacant building is a smart community choice for sustainable development.
-If you aren't acquainted with this phrase, it describes finding a new purpose for a building rather its original use--or the one everyone remembers.
+Adaptive reuse of a vacant building is a smart community choice for sustainable community development.
+If you aren't acquainted with this phrase, it describes finding a new purpose for a building rather than its original use, or at least the one everyone remembers.
 A new land use that has more market demand is chosen and developed.

 If people need to be convinced, we can refer you to an online calculator for the energy cost of tearing down buildings, as compared to what is known as embedded energy found in existing buildings.
 See this embedded energy calculator.

-That doesn't mean you won't have to sell the idea that what everyone remembers as a service station could become a restaurant.
+That does not mean that it will be easy to sell the idea that what everyone remembers as a service station could become a restaurant.
 Change threatens all but the best in us.

 Old schools can become:

 Replaced power plants have reopened as:

 Old gasoline stations, with gas tanks removed as required by law, could become:

 Old motels may resurface as:

 Small former nursing homes (long-term care facilities) may become: